 Having your “veil pierced” sounds like a bad thing.

-All that work you did to form an LLC or corporation--filling out Articles of Organization, paying filing fees to your state, drafting an Operating Agreement--will be for nothing as far as protecting your assets from creditors if your veil is pierced.
+All that work you did to form an LLC or corporation–filling out Articles of Organization, paying filing fees to the state, drafting an Operating Agreement–will be for nothing as far as protecting your assets from creditors if your corporate veil is pierced.

-Now, there are several factors that courts look at when deciding whether to pierce your company’s veil and hold you personally liable on company debts and lawsuits.
+There are several factors that courts look at when deciding whether to pierce your company’s veil and hold you personally liable for company debts and lawsuits.
 One important factor is the presence of commingled funds.
 If you treat your business’s money the same as your own, then you risk the exposure of your personal assets.

 Create a professional mindset with a separate business account

-It’s bad legally, for the reasons above, and it's simply bad business.
+It’s bad legally for the reasons above, in addition to simply being bad business.

 It also makes accounting difficult and inaccurate.
 Accounting is more than just doing your taxes.

 Accounting tells you how your business is performing, what is doing well and what needs improvement.
-Sloppy recordkeeping and accounting means you can’t figure out which parts of your business are winners and which are losers.
-You won’t know which products have the highest gross margin, or which ads bring the highest return on investment, or which sales letter has the best conversion ratio.
+Sloppy record keeping and accounting mean you can’t figure out which parts of your business are winners and which are losers.
+You won’t know which products have the highest gross margin, or which ads bring the highest return on investment.

 You’ll simply be flying blind.
 That’s why you need a separate business checking account and a decent piece of small business accounting software.
-Quickbooks is great, and I personally found it easy to use.
-Quickbooks scales easily from a $500/mth website business to a business with annual revenues over one million dollars.
+There are a lot of good options like Quickbooks, Xero, Wave and others that will be more than adequate for small online businesses to larger and more complex businesses.
 I personally used Quickbooks for a company with 12+ employees and over $100,000/month in sales, which included selling both services and products.

 You can’t deduct what you can’t document.

-Keeping track of your business income and expenses is crucial to minimizing your taxes and maximizing your deductions.
+Keeping track of business income and expenses is crucial to minimizing taxes and maximizing deductions.